We all have goals in life that we want to achieve, but sometimes it’s hard to know if you’re on the right path.

 What’s needed for a PDP differs from individual to individual; keep things simple by sticking with what works best for you.

-Are any other plans in place to aid in the process?
+Are there any other plans in place to aid in the process?
 Does your job offer anything helpful like bonuses or promotions based on goals achieved within certain time frames?

 All of these factors can influence how strong your plan is.